How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 All voting rights and profit allocation provisions are amended to reflect the revised ownership percentages.

 Required when a member leaves (voluntarily or involuntarily).
-Covers buyout terms, ownership redistribution, and non-compete activation.
+Covers buyout terms, ownership redistribution, non-compete activation.

 Section 2.1 (Members) is amended to remove [Departing Member Name], effective [Date].